 A comprehensive eye examination will inspect the general health of your eyes in addition to the quality of your vision.
 During this test the eye doctor will determine your prescription for glasses, nevertheless, this prescription alone is not sufficient for contact lenses.
 The doctor might likewise check for any eye health problems that could disrupt the convenience and success of contact lens wear.

 Hard To Fit Contact Lens Patients

-Even if you’ve been told you can’t wear contact lenses, we may be able to help.
-Specialty contacts are available for patients with dry eyes, severe astigmatism and more.
+Even if you’ve been told you can’t use contact lenses, we may have the ability to assist.
+Specialty contacts are available for patients with dry eyes, severe astigmatism, and more.

 The Contact Lens Consultation

-The contact lens industry is always developing new innovations to make contacts more comfortable, convenient and accessible.
-Therefore, one of the initial steps in a contact lens consultation is to discuss with your eye doctor some lifestyle and health considerations that could impact the type of contacts that suit you best.
+The contact lens market is always establishing brand-new innovations to make contacts more comfy, convenient, and available.
+Therefore, one of the initial steps in a contact lens assessment is to go over with your optometrist some way of life and health considerations that might impact the type of contacts that fit you best.

 Contact Lens Fitting

 One size does not fit all when it concerns call lenses.
 Your eye doctor will need to take some measurements to appropriately fit your contact lenses.